is-leeroy-jenkins/Leeroy/README.md

 A small python application designed for text generation, retrieval-augmented generation (RAG), and semantic search using the **Leeroy** LLM running via `llama.cpp`.
 The LLM itself is a fine-tuned variant of Meta's Llama 3.2 1B Instruct, quantized to Q4_K_M GGUF format for high-efficiency, and low-latency inference.
 With strong alignment capabilities, multilingual robustness, and support for complex multi-step reasoning, Leeroy strikes a balance between performance, size, and instruction quality.

-Designed for use on CPUs and modest GPUs, Leeroy runs natively in llama.cpp, LM Studio, Ollama, and similar GGUF-compatible environments.
+Designed for use on CPUs and modest GPUs, Leeroy runs natively in llama.cpp, LM Studio, Ollama, and GGUF-compatible environments.

 ---